INNVTV/NetCore-Clean-Architecture/README.md

 ![Pipelines-Notifications](https://github.com/INNVTV/NetCore-Clean-Architecture/blob/master/_docs/imgs/mediatr-pipeline-notifications.png)

+**Note:** Notifications are a great way to mediate background responsibilities such as adding an object to cache after it is created, or refreshing/removing it after it has changed or been deleted.
+You can read the response object after a handler is called to determine if the task succeeded/failed, who initiated the task and send the proper notification to the proper handler(s).

 ## Dependency Injection and CoreConfiguration
 Dependency Injection is handled through the default .Net Core Service Provider.
 An ICoreConfiguration interface is used to encapsulate many applcation related settings.
 3rd party service connectors are set up through various interfaces such as IDocumentContext, IStorageContext and IRedisContext.